coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

   - [What if the Notebook Gets Too Full?](https://github.com/coredataengineers/CDE-BOOTCAMP/edit/main/12_apache_kafka/03-Kafka-topic-and-configurations/README.md###What-if-the-Notebook-Gets-Too-Full?)

 ## What is a Kafka Topic?

 A Kafka topic is like a named folder where messages are stored.
 Producers send messages into a topic, and consumers read messages from it.
 Topics live inside Kafka clusters, which are grouped into larger environments.

-<br> Imagine you have a notebook where you write down everything that happens in your day: every single event, from waking up to going to bed.
+Imagine you have a notebook where you write down everything that happens in your day: every single event, from waking up to going to bed.

 That’s exactly what a Kafka topic is: